This post may contain affiliate links, meaning I may get a small monetary kickback. More info

 - The actual body of your blog post

 So, plastering your blog post with a million "keyword-rich" labels or tags won't do anything for you, except make your database cry.
+Don't do it!

 But What About Being Specific?

-Sure, you may want to be able to point your readers to a very specific set of blog posts, like how I have posts on how to start a blog vs. how to improve your blog, which both fit under the main category of Blogging.
+Sure, you may want to be able to point your readers to a very specific set of blog posts, like how I have posts on how to start a blog vs. how to improve your blog, which both fit under the main category of blogging.

-So on the back end, while I can keep the labels for starting vs improving on the backend, I only need to present the main Blogging category on the sidebar.
+So on the back end, while I can keep the labels for starting vs improving on the backend, I only need to present the main blogging category on the sidebar.
 Why?
 Because anyone looking for blogging tips would probably find both types of posts helpful.

 If there are a set of really specific blog posts you wish to highlight (like my set of hand lettering tutorials which are different from regular design or blogging tutorials and mix the labels hand lettering and tutorials, you can still do that.
 Just make sure it isn't presented alongside of 20 other really specific blog post sets.